cheshire-cat-ai/docs/mkdocs/use-cases/side-car.md

 # The Cat has sidecar of your product

-You already have a product, you want to add AI functionalities to the product, you will integrate your product with the Cat, the package of your product will contains the Cat:
+You already have a product, and you want to add AI functionalities to the product.
+You will implement plugins and integrate the Cat with the product via API.
+The package of your product will contain the Cat:

 ![Alt text](side-car.png)